NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Zuhra Shuyookh.md

 abilities_mid:
   - name: ""
   - name: "[[Actor.nHgfiWS35zsMEe4k.Item.RrpDOSh8ukqc73TP|Conductive Redirection]]"
-    desc: "`pf2:r` (arcane,concentrate,electricity) **Trigger** The zuhra is hit by an attack, spell, or effect that deals electricity damage\n**Effect** The zuhra conducts the electricity through their body, taking damage as normal, and redirecting a bolt at one target within 30 feet that they can see.
+    desc: "`pf2:r` (arcane,concentrate,electricity) **Trigger** The zuhra is hit by an attack, spell, or effect that deals electricity damage\n* * *\n\n**Effect** The zuhra conducts the electricity through their body, taking damage as normal, and redirecting a bolt at one target within 30 feet that they can see.
 The zuhra makes a ranged attack roll with a +27 modifier against the target's AC.
 On a hit or critical hit, the target takes electricity damage equal to the full damage of the triggering effect."

   - name: "Magnetic Field"
-    desc: " (arcane,aura,metal) 10 feet.\nAll squares in the aura are difficult terrain for creatures wearing metal armor or made of metal.
+    desc: " (arcane,aura,metal) 10 feet.\n\nAll squares in the aura are difficult terrain for creatures wearing metal armor or made of metal.
 Strikes with metallic weapons made by or against creatures in this aura take a –2 status penalty to the attack roll.
 Zuhras ignore these effects."

 attacks:
   - name: ""